An Overview of Atripla (Efavirenz/Tenofovir/FTC)

 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of Atripla.
-Ask your health care provider or pharmacist for more information on side effects of Atripla.
+To learn more about possible side effects of Atripla, read the drug label or package insert or talk to your health care provider or pharmacist.

 More information about Atripla is available: